laravel/docs/mail.md

 <a name="customizing-the-css"></a>
 #### Customizing The CSS

 After exporting the components, the `resources/views/vendor/mail/html/themes` directory will contain a `default.css` file.
-You may customize the CSS in this file and your styles will automatically be in-lined within the HTML representations of your Markdown mail messages.
+You may customize the CSS in this file and your styles will automatically be converted to inline CSS styles within the HTML representations of your Markdown mail messages.

 If you would like to build an entirely new theme for Laravel's Markdown components, you may place a CSS file within the `html/themes` directory.
-After naming and saving your CSS file, update the `theme` option of the `mail` configuration file to match the name of your new theme.
+After naming and saving your CSS file, update the `theme` option of your application's `config/mail.php` configuration file to match the name of your new theme.

 To customize the theme for an individual mailable, you may set the `$theme` property of the mailable class to the name of the theme that should be used when sending that mailable.

 <a name="sending-mail"></a>
 ## Sending Mail

 To send a message, use the `to` method on the `Mail` [facade](/docs/{{version}}/facades).
 The `to` method accepts an email address, a user instance, or a collection of users.
-If you pass an object or collection of objects, the mailer will automatically use their `email` and `name` properties when setting the email recipients, so make sure these attributes are available on your objects.
+If you pass an object or collection of objects, the mailer will automatically use their `email` and `name` properties when determining the email's recipients, so make sure these attributes are available on your objects.
 Once you have specified your recipients, you may pass an instance of your mailable class to the `send` method:

     <?php